-Signal: The signal for the drill is the following two-way radio announcement.
+Signal : The signal for the drill is the following PA announcement.

 "There is a dangerous person on our campus.
-Last known location of the intruder is Please seek safety and hold this position until more information is shared."
+Last known location of the intruder is .....
+Please seek safety and hold this position until more information is shared."

 Lockdown Drill Procedures